GameDotPlay/ImageProcessing/README.md

 One of the challenges of applying the Gaussian Blur effect is how to handle pixels at the edge.
 If a target pixel is at the edge of an image then much of the kernel will try to sample pixel values that are outside the image and therefore invalid.
 There are many approaches to handling this including: reflection, filler pixels, ignoring pixels that lie outside x - radius and y - radius, etc.

 In this application I have chosen to omit the calculation of pixels outside the image.
 If the kernel attempts to sample a pixel outside the image then the value of that pixel does not contribute to the average and we continue processing other pixels under the kernel.
-The result of this can cause some pixels at the top and bottoms edges of the image to appear darker than the source image.
+The result of this can cause some pixels at the top and bottom edges of the image to appear darker than the source image.
 This is because the average that was calculated for that pixel will sum to less than the total intensity of the source pixel.
 This is a known issue and is something to improve upon in the future.

 ## Results